twlab/Repeat-Browser_data_processing/README.md

 ### Step 0.
 Align the reads

 If you already have a bam file, this step can be omitted.
-If not, here's some tutorials to align the reads in different scenarios.
+If not, here are some tutorials to align the reads in different scenarios.

 #### (1).
 ChIP-Seq data
-We recommend users to use [BWA](https://github.com/lh3/bwa) to align the ChIP-Seq data.
+We recommend users use [BWA](https://github.com/lh3/bwa) to align the ChIP-Seq data.
 ```bash
 # change the path to the bwa folder
 ./bwa index ref.fa read-se.fq.gz | gzip -3 > aln-se.sam.gz
 ```

 #### (2).
 CAGE-Seq data
-We recommend users to use [STAR](https://github.com/alexdobin/STAR/tree/master) to align the CAGE-Seq data.
+We recommend users use [STAR](https://github.com/alexdobin/STAR/tree/master) to align the CAGE-Seq data.
 Since we are focused on the multireads, it will have some differences from the default settings of STAR.
 ```bash
 STAR --chimSegmentMin 100